-- Cholesterol medicines help lower high blood cholesterol levels.
+- Cholesterol medicines help lower blood cholesterol levels.

 - Nitrates , such as nitroglycerin, relax the arteries of your heart so it gets more oxygen.
-They help to relieve your chest pain.
+Nitrates may also help relieve your chest pain.

 - Blood thinners keep clots from forming in your blood.
 Clots may cause heart attacks, strokes, or death.
 This medicine makes it more likely for you to bleed or bruise.